JadedEvan/owly/README.md

 This implementation currently only supports photo uploads.

-## Requirements

-Usage requires an Ow.ly API key.
-This key must be set as an environment variable +OWLY_API_KEY+.

 ## Usage

 To upload a photo ow.ly requires that you verify your identity through Twitter.
 As such, it will require a valid Twitter OAuth token and Twitter OAuth token secret to use.
 See the [ow.ly docs](http://ow.ly/api-docs) for more information.